 Besides the Slayer’s beautiful red and black graphics, one of the first things that catches your eye is the big coil shock.
 That Rocky spec’d the Slayer with a coil in the rear says everything you need to know about how they intended the new Slayer to be ridden.
 It loves to go fast and smash rocks and drops.
 They didn’t just slap a coil on it, either.
 The rear linkage was tweaked to complement the coil shock.
 It’s plusher off the top and more progressive at the end of the stroke to avoid bottom-out.
 It still pedals well – for a big bike.
 But the 2020 Slayer’s suspension is definitely balanced in favor of the descents.
 Like any good big-mountain freeride bike, it’s built to get you to the top.
 But only so you can get on down.

 The Rocky Mountain Slayer 29er carbon is a great addition to our mountain bike rental fleet and we encourage anyone interested in an enduro or freeride 29er to come check it out.
 If you like the looks of the Slayer 29er but want a more agile freeride bike, there’s also a 27.5 version.
 For freeride and park riders on a budget as well as mountain bikers who appreciate the reliability of aluminum, Rocky Mountain will have alloy Slayers available, as well.
 Interested in doing your own Southern Utah Rocky Mountain Slayer 29er test ride?
-Give us a call (435.635.5455) or use our online mountain bike rental page to reserve your Rocky Mountain Slayer, now.
+Visit our Rocky Mountain Slayer bike page to rent or buy a Slayer and see more photos, specs and bike geometry.